Controller design and experimental evaluation of a motorised assistance for a patient transfer floor lift

 \subsection{The Fifth Wheel Concept}

-This study will be based on the motorised fifth wheel concept.
-It consists in adding a fifth uniaxial motorised wheel to a basic floor lift with four swivelling wheels.
-These motorised wheels provide power to assist users while they are pushing forward or backward the lift.
-A wheel is linked to a load cell fixed on the handle of the lift to measure the user’s intentions.
-The fifth wheel also has a passive function.
-It offers a judiciously placed pivot point that allows the user to turn the lift easily when it is transferring a patient.
+This investigate controller design specially for the fifth-wheel motorized floor-lift concept.
+The concept consists of adding a fifth motorized wheel, at the center of the wheel base, to a basic floor lift with four swiveling wheels (see Fig. \ref{fig:Shéma-Lift}).
+This motorized wheels provide power to assist users while they are pushing forward or backward the lift.
+The motorized wheel is linked to a load cell that measure the user’s effort on the lift handle, that will be interpreted as an input by the controller.
+The fifth wheel also has a passive function: it offers a judiciously placed pivot point that allows the user to turn the lift with more ease during patient transfer.
 Even if the wheel cannot provide torque to rotate the lift, the user will benefit from a lever-arm effect due to the pivot point created by the fifth wheel, as demonstrated in section \ref{section:effort reduction}, by the experimental results.